strapdata/elassandra/docs/elassandra/source/configuration.rst

 These elasticsearch clusters will be named <cluster_name>@<datacenter.group> and mappings will be stored in a dedicated keyspace.table ``elastic_admin_<datacenter.group>.metadata``.

-All ``elastic_admin[_<datacenter.group>]`` keyspaces are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_). where the replication factor is automatically set to the number of nodes in each datacenter.
-It ensures maximum availibility for the elaticsearch metadata.
-When removing a node from an elassandra datacenter, you should manually decrease the ``elastic_admin[_<datacenter.group>]`` replication factor in accordance with the number of nodes.
+All ``elastic_admin[_<datacenter.group>]`` keyspaces are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_).
++where the replication factor is **ONE** by default.
 When a mapping change occurs, Elassandra updates the Elasticsearch metadata in `elastic_admin[_<datacenter.group>].metadata` within a `lightweight transaction <https://docs.datastax.com/en/cassandra/2.1/cassandra/dml/dml_ltwt_transaction_c.html>`_ to avoid conflict with concurrent updates.
-This transaction requires QUORUM available nodes that are more than half the nodes of one or more datacenters regarding your ``datacenter.group`` configuration.
-It also involves cross-datacenter network latency for each mapping update.
+This transaction requires **QUORUM** available replicas and may involves cross-datacenter network latency for each Elasticsearch mapping update.

 ..
 CAUTION::